1902 Ibrox disaster: West Tribune Stand

 The West Tribune Stand was designed by Scottish architect Archibald Leitch, a boyhood Rangers fan who offered his services free of charge, and had a capacity of 35,913.
-However, Leitch himself had expressed concerns over the maximum capacity and visited the site prior to the match to inspect the stand, but a surveyor passed the ground fit for purpose.
+However, Leitch had expressed concerns over the maximum capacity and visited the site prior to the match to inspect the stand, but a surveyor passed the ground fit for purpose.
 There had previously been reports of significant swaying in the structure.
 The stand had been built using a steel framework which featured vertical beams set in concrete at the foundations.
 Horizontal beams were then interlocked with wooden decking used to form a step-like construction for spectators to stand on.
 There were 96 steps in total, each measuring four inches in height and around fourteen inches wide.
 It was estimated that at full capacity, each spectator had on average a personal space measuring sixteen inches long and fourteen inches wide.